jhwillett/dotfiles/new-mac-setup.md

   * Set delay until repeat to "short".
   * Much better!

+What, me presbyopia?
+* In Apple / System Settings / Accessibility / Display:
+  * Under Pointer, set pointer size to medium.
+  * Under Text, set text size to 16 pt.
+  * Under Text, set menu bar size to large.

+Minor stuff.
+* In Apple / System Settings / Appearance:
+  * Set Accent color to green.

 Install Chrome:
 * Launch Safari.
 * Browse to https://google.com.
 * Note invitation to install Chrome.
 * Install Chrome, then launch.
 * Note call to action to set Chrome as default browser.

+Uninstall as much pre-installed cruft as permitted:
+* Under Finder / Applications.
+* Right-click on apps, look for Move To Trash.
+* You will find regrettably few pre-installed apps which can be deleted.
+* In Monterey I found a handful of things which I could cut.
+* In Sequoria, I found zero pre-installed apps which were removable.
+  * Only Emacs, iTerm, and Chrome were removable.
+  * I installed all of these myself.
+* Crap like Stocks and Apple TV is considered a "core component" of MacOS. :/
+* Maybe the DoJ will unbundle Apple after they forced Google to sell Chrome.

+Review iCloud cruft and minimize.
+* Under System Settings / Apple Account / iCloud / Saved to iCloud / See All.
+* Disable everything, except maybe "Find My Mac".
+* Under iCloud Drive / Apps syncing to iCloud Drive, make sure all are disabled.

 Clean up Dock:
 * Removed almost everything from Dock.